aussig/BGS-Tally/README.md

 # Thank You

+And finally, a huge thank you to:

+* All the code contributors - listed [here on Github](https://github.com/aussig/BGS-Tally/graphs/contributors).
+* All the CMDRs who have provided their input, bug reports, feedback and ideas.
-And finally, a huge thank you to all the contributors, translators and CMDRs who have provided their time and effort to help improve BGS-Tally.
+* All the translators who have given their time and effort:
+    * French - CMDR ThArGos
+    * German - CMDR Ryan Murdoc
+    * Italian - CMDR FrostBit
+    * Turkish - CMDR Yu-gen